farant/catholic-3rd-millennium/README.md

 8. What are the imperfections of structure?
 8.1.
 A disordered relationship to Christ's church.
 8.2.
 A disordered relationship to the sovereign family.
 8.3.
-A disordered relationship to other important
-     human systems.
+Lack of ability to exercise force
 8.4.
-Lack of ability to exercise force
-8.5.
-Lack of ability to legislate laws when needed 8.6.
+Lack of ability to legislate laws when needed 8.5.
 Lack of ability to adjudicate

 9. What are the imperfections of governing?
 9.1.
 Governing can be imperfect due to immoral law.